 Dog Food Allergy Symptoms

-A food allergy is a result of a flaw in a pet’s immune system and are an abnormal reaction to normal foods triggered by an animal’s immune system.
-In some cases, a pet’s immune system can misidentify or misjudge safe compounds (usually proteins) as a threat which causes the body to attack–leading to a food allergy.
+A food allergy is a result of a flaw in a pet’s immune system and is an abnormal reaction to normal foods triggered by an animal’s immune system.
+In some cases, a pet’s immune system can misidentify or misjudge safe compounds (usually proteins) as a threat, which causes the body to attack, leading to a food allergy.

 Food allergies can take months to years to develop to a particular food.
 Once developed, the allergy will persist with a negative reaction to that particular food or allergen.
 On the other hand, a food intolerance will come on more quickly due to the immune system not mediating the response.